My Next Life as a Villainess: All Routes Lead to Doom!: Characters

 Written as "Jeord" in the English light novel and manga releases.)

-A prince who became Catarina's fiancé after he inadvertently caused her to trip and injure herself, forcing him to take responsibility.
-In the game, Catarina uses this to her advantage to monopolize him for herself.
-In the good ending, he exiles Catarina and marries the protagonist, whilst the bad ending has him kill Catarina and abandoning the heroine due to guilt.
-Due to Catarina's continued efforts to better herself and avoid the bad endings, he now has developed genuine feelings for her and continuously tries to demonstrate his affection, only for her to remain oblivious of his feelings.
+A prince who became Catarina's fiancé after he inadvertently caused her to trip and become injured, forcing him to take responsibility.
+In the original game, he either exiles Catarina and marries the protagonist, whilst the bad ending has him kill Catarina and abandoning the heroine due to guilt.
+Due to Catarina's continued efforts to improve her situation and avoid the bad endings, he now has developed genuine feelings for her and continuously tries to demonstrate his affection, only for her to remain oblivious of his feelings.